suvidhjainD/Job-Portal-JOBSTER-/README HOW I DID THIS PROJ.txt

 (Learn useEffect )

-From clerk we use useUser for Proted routes
+From clerk we use useUser